bdqnghi/ggnn.tensorflow/README.md

 - Use dense graph representation for small graphs, and sparse graph representation for large graphs.

 We parse the files into the graph representation based on the details of the paper [Learning to Represent Programs with Graphs, ICLR 2017](https://arxiv.org/abs/1711.00740).

+For a version implemented for method name prediction, please refer to this repo: https://github.com/bdqnghi/ggnn.method_name_prediction

 ## What is GGNN?
 - Solve graph-structured data and problems